bhardwajkaran054/MongoClient/README.md

 * Takes less system space
 * It work on both local or cloud database

+### Limitation
+* You can perform only one Document at a time like InsertOne(), UpdateOne() and DeleteOne()
+* It takes only simple JSON file.
+* Update operation on Array and Object not possible
+* Insert Operation require JSON format
+* Connection string only accept localhost connection string or MongoDB Campass connection string otherwise it show error.

 The main purpose of this article is to demonstrate some basic CRUD (Create Read Update Delete) operations without MongoDB Query.

 ---